Rise and shine!

 Arthur’s Mini Super

-Arthur’s Mini Super is perhaps the cutest eatery in Sea Point.
-Its laidback retro vibe is reminiscent of a corner grocery shop in the 80s, only cooler.
-For breakfast, expect delicious “Things on Toast” (it’s named like that on the menu); scrambled eggs with smoked salmon; or granola with fresh fruit.
-Arthur’s is famous for its toasties – owners Will Hobson and Stephanie Anastasopoulos’s favourite is the Pizza Toast: cheese, tomato, anchovies and oregano.
-Another bestseller is the sausage and egg muffin – and everything is made with organic eggs and grass-fed, free-range meat.
+Perhaps the cutest eatery-deli in Sea Point, its retro vibe is reminiscent of a corner grocery shop from the 80s, only cooler (and with a bar).
+For an all-day breakfast, choose from a whole array of delicious “Things on Toast” (as it’s called on the menu), eggs Benedict Cumberbatch, fluffy pancakes or Proper Vegan (with hash browns, mushrooms, beans and more).
+Arthur’s is most famous for its toasties, though – owners Stephanie Anastasopoulos and Will Hobson’s favourite is the Pizza Toast: cheese, tomato, anchovies, oregano.
+Everything is made with free-range, organic eggs and grass-fed, free-range meat.

 Where to find it 15 Arthurs Road, Sea Point, Cape Town